januff/easy-easier-easiest-lambdas/readme.md

 **Serverless APIs Deployment Checklist**

+>You can use Serverless Functions to solve (almost) any backend needs you have without deploying and maintaining a server yourself.

+term: definition

+- [ ] An uncompleted task

 ---

 *AWS Lambdas, with or without AWS*

 * Because I've known AWS Lambdas to be tricky